-Distribution and Biology: Sceloporus slevini, primarily a Mexican species, is peripheral in New Mexico, reaching the northern and eastern edge of its range in southwest New Mexico.
-It is known only from extreme southwest Hidalgo County in the grasslands and adjacent foothills in the southern end of the Animas Valley at elevations of 5100-5300 ft (Degenhardt et al. 1996; Painter 2009).
+Distribution and Biology: Sceloporus slevini in New Mexico is known only from extreme southwest Hidalgo County, where it occurs in the grasslands and adjacent foothills in the southern end of the Animas Valley at elevations of 5100-5300 ft (Degenhardt et al. 1996; Painter 2009).
 Dixon and Medica (1965) first reported the species from New Mexico.
 As the common name suggests, S. slevini occurs in areas of dense bunch grass, usually on hillsides within the ponderosa pine zone.
 The specimens from New Mexico are enigmatic because of their grassland origin, although research suggests this was once a widespread grassland species that has only recently retreated to the mountain slopes to escape the destruction of the grasslands brought about by overgrazing (Bock et al. 1990).
 In southeastern Arizona grasslands it was found to be common in ungrazed areas but was virtually absent from adjacent grazed habitat (Brennan 2008).
 The species is primarily diurnal although it may be active any time of the year on sunny days.
 Eggs are laid in mid-late summer, hatchlings appear in August or September.
 The diet of S. slevini consists of true bugs, ants, beetles, and grasshoppers.